If you love strawberry ice cream, you have to make Strawberry Sour Cream Ice Cream! The sour cream adds the perfect tartness to the sweet treat.

 Instructions

-- Strain custard through a sieve into a large, clean bowl, pushing through sieve with a spatula.
-Allow to cool for about 5 minutes, then whisk in sour cream, vanilla extract, and salt, whisking until smooth.
+- Whisk in sour cream, vanilla extract, and salt.
 Cover custard tightly with plastic wrap and refrigerate for at least 3 hours, or overnight.

-- About 1 hour prior to churning the ice cream, prepare the strawberries: Place the chopped strawberries and the brown sugar in a large frying pan and stir.
-Let sit for 15 minutes to allow the strawberry juices to release.
-Heat over medium-low heat, stirring, and cook for 10-15 minutes, until berries are soft, and juices have evaporated enough to become syrupy.
-Remove from heat and stir in brandy.
+- Heat strawberry mixture over medium-low heat, stirring, and cook for 10-15 minutes, until berries are soft, and juices have evaporated enough to become syrupy.
+Remove from heat.
 Transfer berries and syrup to a bowl and freeze for 20-30 minutes, until chilled but not frozen.

 - Churn the ice cream in an ice cream maker according to directions.
 When the ice cream has reached a soft serve consistency, turn off the machine and fold in the chilled strawberry mixture so that there are streaks of berries.
 Freeze to further solidify.